-Doctor of Chiropractic Full Time Status (12 or \$12,324.00 more credits per semester calculation at the beginning of the semester.
+Doctor of Chiropractic Full Time Status (12 or \$12,324.00 more credits per semester

-Students are responsible for the cost of their travel, accommodations, food, and other expenses associated with residencies.
+\Students are responsible for the cost of their travel, accommodations, food, and other expenses associated with residencies.

-Tuition for students less than full time: tuition is charged based on a pro rata
+\\Tuition for students less than full time: tuition is charged based on a pro rata calculation at the beginning of the semester.

-Education Fee per Semester \$600.00 Education East Associated with Programmatic Participation and Eastlitics Assocs
+Education Fee per Semester \$600.00 Education Food Associated with Programmatic Participation and Egcilities Assocs